DrezByte/rose-next-classic/README.md

 Once all the Rust dependendencies are built then all the thirdparty C++ dependencies must be built.
 This can be done by compiling the `thirdparty.sln` solution.
 Finally we can compile the remaining projects by compiling the `rose-next.sln` solution.

-The `servers.sln` is provided as a convenience to allow running and debugging the servers will compiling and rebuilding the client projects using another solution.

 #### Rust
 - Change into the src directory `cd src/`